 Here are a few examples in particular to help you with your French travels and to streamline things that you can bring back with you stateside.

-French Food Products Can you Bring through US Customs:
+French Food Products You Can Bring through US Customs:

 - Moutarde de Dijon: totally allowed

 - Butter, yes when frozen and well packaged